York and North Midland Railway

 The York and North Midland Railway (Y&NMR) was an English railway company that opened in 1839 connecting York with the Leeds and Selby Railway, and in 1840, extended this line to meet the North Midland Railway at Normanton near Leeds.
 Its first chairman was the railway financier George Hudson, who had been called the railway king.

 The railway expanded, by building new lines or buying or leasing already built ones, to serve Hull, Scarborough, Whitby, Market Weighton, and Harrogate.
 In 1849 Hudson resigned as chairman as an investigation found financial irregularities in his running of the company.
-The results of a price war in the early 1850s led to amalgamation and on 31 July 1854 the Y&NMR merged with the Leeds Northern Railway and the York, Newcastle & Berwick Railway to form the North Eastern Railway.
+The results of a price war in the early 1850s led to amalgamation and on 31 July 1854 the Y&NMR merged with the Leeds Northern Railway and the York, Newcastle and Berwick Railway to form the North Eastern Railway.

 Origins

 Having seen the success of the Liverpool and Manchester Railway and, in 1833, acts of Parliament for lines to London from Lancashire – the Grand Junction and the London and Birmingham, the manufacturers of Yorkshire realised that they would be at a commercial disadvantage.

 George Hudson, who was brought up in a farming community and started life as a draper's assistant in York until in 1827, when he was 27 years old, he inherited £30,000.
 He had no former interest in railways, but seeing them as a profitable investment arranged a public meeting in 1833 to discuss building a line from York to Leeds.
 While the route was being planned, the North Midland Railway was formed in 1835 to build a line from Derby to Leeds.
-This would connect with the Midland Counties Railway at Derby and therefore, via the London & Birmingham Railway, provide rail access to London.
-Later that year at a public meeting in York, the York & North Midlands Railway was formed to build a railway line to a junction with the North Midland Railway near Normanton.
+This would connect with the Midland Counties Railway at Derby and therefore, via the London and Birmingham Railway, provide rail access to London.
+Later that year at a public meeting in York, the York and North Midlands Railway was formed to build a railway line to a junction with the North Midland Railway near Normanton.

 George Stephenson was appointed engineer for the line, a private bill was presented to Parliament seeking permission to build the railway and royal assent was given to the York and North Midland Railway Act 1836 (6 & 7 Will.
 4. c. lxxxi) on 21 June 1836.
 The act confirmed Hudson as chairman.